 I started this blog when I discovered how difficult it is to find out what shows are coming to town or playing at any one time, other than the big ones.
-I thought there would be others who would appreciate a one-stop-shop for everything to do with musical theatre in Calgary, and who might go to more shows and broaden their horizons a bit if someone else were willing to do the research.
+I thought there would be others who would appreciate a blog about musical theatre in Calgary, and who might go to more shows and broaden their horizons a bit if someone else were willing to do the research.
 I have limited direct involvement with any Calgary theatre companies and am not paid to promote any shows or any of the links I include on my site, nor do I accept advertising (at least at this point).
-I do, however, accept (and welcome!) complimentary tickets for shows I plan to review.
+I do, however, accept (and welcome!) complimentary tickets for shows I write about.

-For a sample of songs from my shows, see Lynn’s songs
+For a sample of my songs see Lynn’s songs